jozefvaclavik/docker_workshop/day_1/part_2/README.md

 ## Run the container
 Ok, so we've build our own docker image that will run script that prints current date.
 Lets try to run it `docker run day_1:part_2` and you should see output of current date and then it will exit.

-Now its time to list containers and images and clean that up.
-As you didnt provide `--rm` into the above run command, one the container exits, it stays created.
+Now it is time to list containers and images and clean that up.
+As you didnt pass `--rm` into the above `run` command, once the container exits, it stays around.

 ```sh
 CONTAINER ID   IMAGE             COMMAND                  CREATED              STATUS                          PORTS        NAMES
 71684bb56359   day_1:part_2      "/bin/sh -c ./script…"   About a minute ago   Exited (0) About a minute ago                elated_albattani
 ```

-You can delete this container by either its Container ID or by its Name. `docker rm 71684bb56359` or `docker rm elated_albattani`. [docs: "docker rm"](https://docs.docker.com/engine/reference/commandline/rm/)
+You can delete this container by either its Container ID or by its Name. `docker rm 71684bb56359` or `docker rm elated_albattani` [^3].

 Now check out your `docker images` and if you played around and tried to build the above image multiple times, you may noticed couple untagged images.
 You can't have multiple images with same tag.
 Last build always untags previous images if the tag was already used.
 So lets clean them up.
 For untagged ones, you gotta used Image ID, and for tagged one just used the repository:tag combination. `docker rmi day_1:part_2` and `docker rmi fc12c2dcf10a 1ace621ca581` or whatever untagged Image IDs you see there.